MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tasks/set-up-customer-sales-order-target-consolidated-invoice.md

 # required metadata

 title: Set up a customer and sales order to be target of consolidated invoice
-description: In Japan, the customers usually use consolidated invoice for all transactions.
+description: In Japan, the customers usually use consolidated invoices for all transactions.
 author: ShylaThompson
 ms.date: 08/29/2018
 ms.topic: business-process